-To evaluate the usefulness of the memory adaptive scheduler described in section 2.2, an LU program was modified to enable the adaptive scheduler.
+To evaluate the usefulness of the memory adaptive scheduler described in section II-B, an LU program was modified to enable the adaptive scheduler.
 This section describes the LU implementation as well as its performance characteristics both with and without the adaptive scheduler.
 The resulting memory consumption patterns for the program are analyzed to show that the memory-aware scheduling technique does indeed reduce memory usage in a useful manner.
 The section concludes with a set of insights gained from this case study.

-3.1 Experimental Setup
+A. Experimental Setup

 All runs of the Charm++ LU implementation are performed on 64 nodes of an IBM Bluegene/P system at the Argonne Leadership Computing Facility.
 Only one core per node is used, because the memory utilization patterns are the focus of this paper.
 Each node contains four processor cores running at 850MHz and 2GB of memory.
-All measurements of GFlop/s are counted in a manner consistent with the standard HPL benchmark.
-All visualizations of processor timelines are generated from actual application traces analyzed using the Projections performance analysis toolkit [9].
+The peak floating point performance of each processor core is 3.4 GFlop/s.
+All visualizations of processor timelines are generated from actual application traces analyzed using the Projections performance analysis toolkit [10].